 You can hopefully see that the racing driver hits the peak at two points in the chart – ticked at 3 and 4.
 Nice! 😎

 You can also hopefully see that the rule is also telling us that there are potentially chances for the driver to improve.
 In-particular at points 1, 2, 5, 6 and 7.

 This method therefore gives you specific, objective information that shows you precisely how (and where) you can improve your braking.

 Great news! 😎

 But, being only a theory, there are lots of cases when this will not be the case.

 Some of these (including how hills affect racecar braking) are noted below:

 Some Caveats To The Brake Analysis Theory

-- If you run a racing car with a lot of downforce, then your braking deceleration will be effected by how fast you are going.
-The faster you go the more braking potential you have because of the downforce (and drag) created by your racecar.
+- If you run a racing car with a lot of downforce, then your braking deceleration will be affected by how fast you are going.
+The faster you go the more braking potential you have because of the downforce (and drag) created by your racecar

 These caveats can be significant enough that you cannot reliably use the theory and that is a real shame as it is such an easy one to look at.